SKH-TMS/MultiUser-LoginSystem/README.md

 - Navigation bar is different
 - Home page is common for all user

+### Version 2 (v2)

+- **Problem in V1:** database connection and collection's name are used in every file, due to absence of model.
+- Use model and solve problem exists in version 1.

 ## How to Run:

 - Open folder for any version